hokim84/kokoa-clone/README.md

 # Kokoa clone 2020 update.

-CSS got so musch better?
+HTML&CSS are so musch better?